 The Federation shares its vision statement and aims and values across all four schools.
 The nurturing ethos and exciting curriculum allows us to enhance learning opportunities for our children.

 We share our staff expertise across the four schools enabling a wide range of knowledge and experience to be used creatively.
+We have appointed individual staff to be subject leads in all aspects of the children’s learning.

 The school staff work closely together supporting each other with curriculum areas and assessments.
 They plan joint learning events for the children where they can form a wider circle of friends in an enriched environment.